“Coronavirus started, and I’m upset and angry that I can’t leave the house yet because I’m in quarantine,” -TJ Sheppard, Adult Resident

 The World Got Smaller: The Spirit of The Guild during COVID-19 features interviews with Guild staff, students, residents, parents, and community partners and provides a first-hand look at how the pandemic curtailed the community life of individuals with intellectual disabilities.

 On Tuesday, June 7th we'll be hosting a live screening event of The World Got Smaller at the Goodnow Library in Sudbury from 7-8 p.m.
-The 25-minute film will be followed by a panel discussion featuring Guild CEO Amy Sousa and two staff members: Nathalie Etame, Sudbury House Manager and Natwona Smith, Sudbury House Lead Residential Assistant.
+The 25-minute film will be followed by a panel discussion featuring Guild CEO Amy C. Sousa and two staff members: Nathalie Etame, Sudbury House Manager and Natwona Smith, Sudbury House Lead Residential Assistant.
 Register here!

-"The World Got Smaller eloquently tells the inside story of a disability agency and school, which had to pivot like others during the pandemic.
+"The World Got Smaller eloquently tells the inside story of a disability organization and school, which had to pivot like others during the pandemic.
 Seeing how the pandemic stole the day-to-day choices of the residents and students should galvanize us all to keep fighting for inclusion and community life in the post-pandemic era." - Leo Sarkissian, Executive Director, The Arc of Massachusetts

-“This film captures how changing protocols, visitation restrictions and staffing shortages at human services agencies limited daily life for people with disabilities during the pandemic.
+“This film captures how changing protocols, visitation restrictions and staffing shortages at human services organizations limited daily life for people with disabilities during the pandemic.
 It also tells the story of some of the incredible workers in the human services sector, and the great lengths they went to in keeping those they cared for safe during a challenging time.
 The World Got Smaller demonstrates how crucial it is, now more than ever, to invest in human services and ensure people with disabilities and others needing supports receive the essential care they need.” -Michael Weekes, President/CEO, Providers' Council

-“This thoughtful, touching documentary shines a necessary light on the devastating impact the early days of the pandemic had on individuals with intellectual and developmental disabilities (I/DD), their families, and agency staff.
+“This thoughtful, touching documentary shines a necessary light on the devastating impact the early days of the pandemic had on individuals with intellectual and developmental disabilities (I/DD), their families, and organizational staff.
 The stories shared by each of the parties interviewed are truly compelling and at times, quite heartbreaking.
 After viewing this film, I am not only filled with enormous admiration for the innovation and dedication shown by staff, but I am also in awe of the resiliency of the individuals served and their families." -Patty Ames, Member Services Director, Association of Developmental Disabilities Providers

 “The Spirit of The Guild is a story of resilience and hope.
 It is an extraordinary story about a special program and how families and staff came together to support the students and adults living at The Guild.
 It is moving to see how The Guild community, including families and staff, rallied together to manage the trauma of COVID, the isolation, the day-to-day struggles.
 Three cheers to Amy, The Guild staff, the family members, and the residents for your resilience and commitment to supporting students and adults with disabilities." -Pam Nourse, Executive Director, Federation for Children with Special Needs